Fibromyalgia Treatment in Garden City & Lake Success, NY

 • Physical trauma (especially whiplash-type injuries)

-• Severe psychological stress or PTSD
+• Severe stress or PTSD

-• Viral or bacterial illness
+• A viral or bacterial illness

 • Autoimmune conditions (lupus, rheumatoid arthritis)